Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.8Location

-Why for a wellness retreat — COMO Shambhala Estate is the most clinical, programme-driven wellness resort in Bali.
-The estate sits on a ridge above the Ayung river outside Begawan village, with eleven private residences and forty Estate-room units distributed across thirteen hectares of jungle.
-Every guest r…
+Why for a wellness retreat: COMO Shambhala Estate is the most clinical, programme-driven wellness resort in Bali.
+The estate sits on a ridge above the Ayung river outside Begawan village, with around thirty keys in total, suites within five named residences plus a collection of freestanding pool villas.
+Every guest gets a personal assistant, programmes are built with resident experts in nutrition, Ayurveda, and movement, and the estate expects you to follow the plan.
+It is the benchmark, and the least indulgent stay on this list.

 #2 in Bali for Wellness Retreats